vita-linux/vita-os/README.md

 <img src="https://images2.imgbox.com/07/c0/shcL3xwb_o.png" width="300"/>

 ## Overview
+Vita-OS is the successor of Xray_OS.

-Vita-OS is an Arch Linux distribution designed specifically to be free from any external influences from corporate conglomerates or any special interest groups that profess false freedom and impose barriers disguised as "Community guidelines" or a "Code of conduct" upon their users, along with other intrusive practices like forcing ideological advertisements or pop-ups during application use.
+Free from any external influences from corporate conglomerates or any special interest groups that profess false freedom and impose barriers disguised as "Community guidelines" or a "Code of conduct" upon their users, along with other intrusive practices like forcing ideological advertisements or pop-ups during application use.